China replaces head of Hong Kong liaison office amid ongoing protests

 Wang is the shortest serving Liaison office director since 1997.

+Hong Kong leader Carrie Lam said in a statement that the Liaison Office would continue under Luo’s leadership to work with the Hong Kong government for the “positive development” of the relationship between the mainland and Hong Kong.

+She added that Luo’s predecessor had provided “staunch support” to the Hong Kong government’s efforts to curb violence and uphold the rule of law during the unrest of recent months.

-Reporting by Keith Zhai in Singapore and Vincent Lee in Beijing; Writing by Engen Tham and Tony Munroe; Editing by Toby Chopra
+Reporting by Keith Zhai in Singapore and Vincent Lee in Beijing; additional reporting by Twinnie Siu in Hong Kong; Writing by Engen Tham, Tony Munroe and Sumeet Chatterjee; Editing by Toby Chopra and Gareth Jones